danielpetri1/bbb-recording-exporter/README.md

 ✅  Saving annotated slides as PNG so they can be merged into a new PDF<br />

 ## What's coming?
-🔜  Integration into Greenlight's UI
+🔜  Integration into Greenlight's UI<br />
-🔜  Conversion of annotated slides into PDF using Cairo 🔜  Support of further interactive elements such as the cursor, chat, and polls<br />
+🔜  Conversion of annotated slides into PDF using Cairo<br />
+🔜  Support of further interactive elements such as the cursor, chat, and polls<br />
-🔜  Speed improvements
+🔜  Speed improvements<br />

 ## How it works